Whatsapp Icon

 Prepare for your appointment by:

-• Writing down all your questions in advance.
+• Write down all your questions in advance.

-• Bringing a notebook or digital device to jot down the answers.
+• Bring a notebook or digital device to jot down the answers.

-• Considering a family member or friend to accompany you for support and to help remember the discussion.
+• Consider a family member or friend to accompany you for support and to help remember the discussion.

 Contact your healthcare provider immediately if you have any concerns or notice new symptoms during or after your treatment.
 Remember, effective communication with your healthcare team is key to your lymphoma care and management.